 Most section 37 hospital orders are initially for six months.
 At the end of that period, you have the right to apply to the Mental Health Tribunal.
 Your responsible clinician (RC) has the right to discharge you at any time, as do the hospital managers, but the RC can also renew the section at the end of the first six months, again at the end of a second period of six months, and at yearly intervals thereafter.
 If your section is renewed, you can apply to the Mental Health Tribunal for discharge.
 (For advice on treatment while you are in hospital, see Consent to medical treatment.)

 In very serious cases, the Crown Court may add a 'restriction order' (section 41) 'without limit of time'.
 This means your RC needs the permission of the Ministry of Justice to discharge you from hospital, and the hospital managers have no power to discharge.
 The Ministry of Justice and the Mental Health Tribunal have the right to discharge you if you are restricted.
 (See Discharge from hospital, for details.)

 If I am sentenced to prison and I am unwell, what will happen?

 The Ministry of Justice has the power to make a transfer direction to hospital.
-That is, if two registered medical practitioners agree you are suffering from mental disorder, of a nature or degree that makes it appropriate for you to be admitted to hospital for medical treatment (section 47) and that such treatment will alleviate, or prevent, a worsening of that disorder.
+That is, if two registered medical practitioners agree that you have a mental health problem, of a nature or degree that makes it appropriate for you to be admitted to hospital for medical treatment (section 47) and that such treatment will alleviate, or prevent, a worsening of that problem.
 The Ministry of Justice, using a 'restriction direction' (section 49), will usually prevent the hospital from discharging you.
 This means that your RC cannot discharge you from hospital without the permission of the Ministry of Justice.

 It is important to be aware that a sentenced prisoner transferred to hospital for treatment may be detained in hospital even after his or her sentence has expired, if the doctor considers that he or she still requires treatment.